lupyuen/lupyuen.github.io/src/display.md

 }
 ```

-That's it, we're done with our LVGL button and label!
+And that's how we create a button and a label in our function `lvgl_create`!

 ![Updated LVGL label](https://lupyuen.github.io/images/display-cool2.jpg)